HudaAbuelhusain/admin-productivity-automation/email-to-excel-tracker/README.md

 ## Files Included
 - flow_export.zip: The exported flow
 - email_tracker.xlsx: Sample Excel with formatted table
-- screenshots/: Images of the flow steps
+- screenshots: Images of the flow steps

 ## How to Use
 1. Import the flow in Power Automate